Choose Your Destination

 In addition to pressuring local ghost tour companies into merger situations, the same syndicates have been caught actively contacting the regional companies' local business partners, openly offering monetary compensation should the partner organizations agree to replace links for the regional groups on their websites with those representing the larger national chains.

-This ploy was openly documented by Annapolis Ghost Tours & Crawls (founded 2002) on their social media page earlier this year (05 Feb 2025), their group having been previously harassed by the same larger entities over the last two years, watching as the former name of their company was taken and reused by syndicates to generate a false "local ghost tour" billing.
+This ploy was openly documented by Annapolis Ghost Tours & Crawls (founded 2002) on their social media page (05 Feb 2025), their group having been previously harassed by the same larger entities over the last two years, watching as the former name of their company was taken and reused by syndicates to generate a false "local ghost tour" billing.
 As Annapolis Ghost Tours owner Mike Carter is quoted in the Free Company article, “I get calls almost daily from somebody who’s confused or wants to verify which company it is."
+Local groups nationally are now dealing with similar confusion . . . including here in Central Florida!

 GET THE FACTS STRAIGHT

-For guides in the streets, still working in the field, easily one of the hardest difficulties is hearing the factual slander and literal rewriting of (or total ignorance of) local history.
-In a realm where a guide's job should be to preserve and protect the spirits' stories, these self-same national syndicates have been caught stealing uniquely personal accounts gathered by regionally-operating investigators, then incorporating their previously unreleased content into mass-produced and distributed frameworks . . . or worse, embellishing heavily upon them, with no consideration for actual fact-checking.
+For guides in the streets, still working in the field, easily one of the hardest difficulties is hearing the factual slander and literal rewriting of local history.
+In a realm where a guide's job is be to preserve and protect the spirits' stories, these self-same national syndicates have been caught stealing uniquely personal accounts gathered by regionally-operating investigators, then incorporating their previously unreleased content into mass-produced and distributed frameworks . . . or worse, embellishing heavily upon them, with no consideration for actual fact-checking, preying on the impartial ignorance of guests.

-In Orlando, for example, the localized syndicate employees are regularly overheard by our own AGA guides in passing, sharing sensational stories of fantastical suicides, axe-murdered mistresses, and a non-existent "secret society" who supposedly carried out cult practices . . . none of which actually exist in any reliable archives or in the two decades' worth of collected firsthand interviews or direct spiritual communications which we are able to reference.
+In Orlando, for example, the localized syndicate employees are regularly overheard by AGA guides in passing, sharing sensational stories of fantastical suicides, transdimensional alien portals, serial killer quack physicians, and a non-existent "secret society" whose architect supposedly poisoned his family to protect his cult's practices . . . none of which actually exist in any reliable archives or in the two decades' worth of collected firsthand interviews or direct spiritual communications which we are able to reference.
 Instead, these scandalous "penny dreadful"-like anecdotes exist only in the imaginations of the unscrupulous companies who have provided the fictional materials to their employees in scripted form.

 "I OWN YOU!"